dmitry-ivanov/laravel-helper-functions/README.md

 #### `minimized_backtrace_as_string()`

-Returns minimized backtrace as string:
+Returns minimized backtrace as a string:

 ```php
 $backtrace = minimized_backtrace_as_string();